-A student enrolled in elementary or secondary school is not eligible for aid from the SFA programs, even if he or she is simultaneously enrolled in an eligible postsecondary program.
-A student is considered to be enrolled in a secondary school if he or she is pursuing a high school diploma.
-A student who has completed the diploma requirements but has not yet received a diploma is still considered to be enrolled in secondary school if he or she is taking postsecondary coursework for which the high school gives credit.
+A student enrolled in elementary or secondary school is not eligible for aid from the FSA programs, even if she is simultaneously enrolled in an eligible postsecondary program.
+A student is considered to be enrolled in a secondary school if she is pursuing a high school diploma.
+A student who has completed the diploma requirements but has not yet received a diploma is still considered to be enrolled in secondary school if she is taking postsecondary coursework for which the high school gives credit.
 A student who has completed but not received a diploma is also considered to be enrolled in secondary school if the high school granting the diploma still considers the student to be enrolled at that high school.

 An adult pursuing a GED (not a high school diploma) would not be considered to be enrolled in secondary school.
-However, as mentioned earlier, a student can't receive aid for the GED training, although she could receive aid for coursework at the postsecondary level provided she met ability-to-benefit requirements.
-An adult taking special courses at a high school that are not part of the state's high school diploma requirements would not be considered to be enrolled in secondary school.
+However, as mentioned earlier, a student can't receive aid for the GED training, although he could receive aid for coursework at the postsecondary level provided he met ability-to-benefit requirements.
+An adult can take courses at a high school and not be considered to be enrolled in secondary school.